 Parking at Six Flags

-Expect to pay $25 per car when visiting Six Flags.
+Expect to pay $25 per car in addition to six flags ticket prices when visiting Six Flags.
 SOOOO, if you have a larger car that everyone can squeeze into safely, consider taking ONE instead of two.
-Yes, you can even pay some bonus bucks for preferred (closer to the entrance) parking, but the walk isn’t horrendous especially when the park isn’t at capacity.
+Yes, you can even pay some bonus bucks for preferred (closer to the entrance) parking, but the walk isn't horrendous especially when the park isn't at capacity.
 Some parks even offer a parking season pass, so if you are going to consider that, maybe get it as an add on.

 BUT WAIT!!!!
 Read my tip below on saving money on food at Six Flags and you may want to upgrade to premium parking for those bonus bucks… it can save you big in the long run!

 Water at Six Flags